kern/hackbot/README.md

 A customizable Facebook Group embetterment robot.

+Hackbot uses the Facebook Graph API to implement extra moderative features that are not currently available.
+Currently, it only supports the closing of comment threads, but it's designed to be highly extensible.

+An instance of hackbot is currently running on [Hackathon Hackers](http://hh.gd).

 ## Installation/Usage

 You'll need to set a few configuration options before using the hackbot in